 A summary of the Bank's quarterly and annual financial statements is published in local and regional newspapers.
-The Bank maintains a website, www.iib-bahrain.com which contains the last five years of annual financial data as at 31 December, together with summary financial data covering the interim quarterly financial statements.
+The Bank maintains a website, www.iib-bahrain.com which contains the last ten years of annual financial data, together with summary financial data covering the interim quarterly financial statements.

-It also contains a profile of the Bank, details of the principal products and services, profiles of the senior managers and regular press releases concerning investment transactions and other developments.
+It also contains a profile of the Bank, details of the principal products and services, profiles of the Board of Directors, senior managements and regular press releases concerning investment transactions and other developments.